Short Stories with Long Shadows

 I haven't yet begun to delve into the depths of American fables.
 I'm not sure what I'll find.
 I will keep this section updated.

-- The Elephant & the Rope about limiting beliefs.
+- The Elephant & the Rope is a modern fable about limiting beliefs.

 - The Snake, the Farmer, and the Heron from the Hausa.